 It’s the new year and we’re already itching to travel!

-With so many amazing places around the world, it often feels like the most difficult decision is choosing where to go.
+With so many amazing places around the world, the most difficult decision is choosing where to go.

 Puerto Rico, Thailand, New Zealand, or perhaps Scotland?
 Maybe we’re a little biased but the Highlands, and Scotland in general, is always our first choice!